geoyogesh/ndbc-webapp/README.md

 ndbc-webapp
 ===========

-Web mapping application developed on top of NDBC data experimental application developed to work with AngularJS
+Web mapping application developed on top of NDBC data.